neura-sx/neura-sx.github.io/BUILD_WIN64.md

   * [Github desktop](https://desktop.github.com)
   * [Visual Studio 2015](https://www.visualstudio.com) (the Community version is free)

 > When installing Visual Studio you need to choose a custom installation and make sure the `Common Tools for Visual C++ 2015` feature is selected.
-You will find it here: `Programming Languages -> Visual C++ -> Common Tools for Visual C++ 2015`.
+You will find it here: `Programming Languages -> Visual C++`.

 ### Folder structure
 * Create a new folder, e.g. `C:\Users\[your user name]\Documents\Graphene-Main`.